-Another dramatisation, this one a film called “Federal Police: The law is for all” reportedly has a R$15m budget, raised from secret investors, and will be released in July 2017.
+Another dramatisation, this one a film called “Federal Police: The law is for all” reportedly has a R$15m budget, raised from mystery investors.
 It is also reported to have been granted use of a plane, helicopter, firearms and uniforms from the Federal Police, free of charge.
 Among other massive distortions of reality, this film directly jeapordized the safety of the doorman at Lula’s apartment building in the working class industrial suburb of São Bernardo, who was depicted as a special forces style mercenary who carried an AR-15, whereas in real life he is an unarmed service sector employee.

 The positives and negatives of Operation Lava Jato (Car Wash) are widely contested in Brazil, despite a firm media line that it is an impartial investigation, which is echoed in Anglo press, against a wealth of evidence to the contrary – public opinion of the operation is split, Lava Jato is deeply controversial.
 It is also partly responsible for exacerbating Brazil’s economic troubles, estimated to have accounted for thousands of lost jobs in the knock-on from paralysed energy & construction sectors, and according to this BBC report up to R$ 142,6 billion, or 2.5% lost GDP in 2015 alone – cementing the worst recession since the 1990s.